It is possible to set-up hierarchies between different attributes to help the system understand the hierarchy of your organisation.

 A parent attribute can also be a child attribute in another hierarchical relationship, for example Entity could be the parent attribute of Region.

 Start by identifying which attributes should be included in a logical hierarchy that would give the correct access.
 Usually, it's the case that the attributes with the least amount of segments are at the top of the hierarchy gradually increasing in segment amounts the further you go down.
-For example:

 Entity → Country → Business unit → Department → Team → Manager